About Wedding Traditions & Meanings

 5 strange marriage customs around the world

 When you think about it, many wedding customs can seem unusual compared to regular everyday life.
-I mean when else do you think about wearing some old, new, borrowed or blue?
-But as strange as customs like that can seem, there are some really strange marriage customs around the world that top that by far.
+I mean when else do you think about wearing something old, new, borrowed or blue?
+But as out of the ordinary as customs like that can seem, there are some really strange marriage customs around the world that top that by far.
 Here are five you won't believe.

 1. India: Marrying a Tree